ptdatta/ptdatta/README.md

 - 👯 I’m looking to collaborate on **Blockchain and Decentralized Technologies**

-- 👨‍💻 All of my projects are available at [My Site.](https://eclectic-croissant-f8cde9.netlify.app)
+- 👨‍💻 All of my projects are available at [parthiblol](https://parthiblol.netlify.app)

 - 💬 Ask me about **React,Solidity,Javascript,Typescript**